 I live in Boulder, CO and have offices in both Boulder and Denver.
 I offer an initial phone consultation at no charge and no obligation.
 This gives us the opportunity to explore how we can best work together and which location might best fit into your schedule.
 Please contact me with any question you have about my professional orientation and background, my counseling services, and how I can best support you in this process.

-Jeri Innis, MA, LPCC, PT, SEP is a Colorado state Licensed Physical Therapist, and Colorado Licensed Professional Counselor Candidate (LPCC) working towards state licensure in the state of Colorado, and has a certificate as a Somatic Experiencing Practitioner (SEP).
-She is a member of Colorado Counseling Association (CCA), Somatic Experiencing Trauma Institute (SE), and Rocky Mountain Brainspotting Institute.
-She has additional skills in mindfulness meditation training, energy work, and touch therapy.
+Jeri Innis, MA, LPC, PT is a Colorado state Licensed Professional Counselor (LPC.0014084), a Licensed Physical Therapist (PTL.0001111), has a certificate as a Somatic Experiencing Practitioner (SEP) and is a Level 3 certified Brainspotting Practitioner.
+She is a member of American Counseling Association (ACA), Somatic Experiencing Trauma Institute (SE), and Rocky Mountain Brainspotting Institute.
+She specializes in PTSD, sexual trauma, pain syndromes, post concussive disorders, and chronic illness.